Ensuring the long-term care of people with developmental disabilities

 Guardianship and Legal Services may be provided to individuals with developmental disabilities 18 years and older and their families from all five boroughs.

 Assistance with obtaining Guardianship for a family member with a developmental disability who is 18 years and older is available to individuals from all five boroughs, as is assistance with future care planning.
-Assistance with legal issues that may arise related to a family member with a developmental disability is also available on a limited basis.

 About Article 17-A Guardianship